 I. 5 - Payment of the appropriate membership fee to the Club or its nominated persons signifies membership.

-I. 6 - No moneys are refundable at any time or for any reason, other than surplus funds left unused by the Club (see Clause I. 7)
+I. 6 - No moneys are refundable at any time or for any reason.
+An exception to this being on dissolution of the Club, whereupon any surplus funds left unused are to be returned to members equally.

 I. 7 - The Club will maintain a surplus for use in emergencies such as equipment failure.

 I. 8 - The Club may not impose any financial penalty (other than loss of moneys paid in advance) upon any member in respect of a disciplinary matter.

 I. 9 - Equipment judged by simple majority to be unwanted by the Club will be donated to, or sold for, charity.

 I. 10 - All members must have a working email address and keep the rest of the Club apprised of all address changes.
 All Club communication will be by email except as noted below, and any message sent to the last known email address of any member will be considered to have reached him/her within 72 hours.